oneapi-src/oneAPI-tab/organization/README.rst

-The SIGs exist to faciliate technical discussions that are highly relevant to bring positive change to the oneAPI specification and the implementations of these.
+The SIGs exist to faciliate technical discussions that are highly relevant to bring positive change to the oneAPI specification and the implementations of its elements.

 SIG activities include the following:

 * Open technical discussions relevant to specific technologies and the oneAPI specification
-* Faciliating presentations and discussion and presentation of proposals for specification changes or updates
+* Facilitating discussion and presentation of proposals

 New SIGs can be proposed by members of the community.